Lobethal

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 18 trips per day across all routes, translating to roughly 8 weekly trips per stop.
+The service frequency across all routes averages 18 trips per day, resulting in approximately 8 weekly trips per individual stop.

 Frequently Asked Questions - Transport